MicrosoftDocs/Devices-docs/surface/wake-on-lan-surface-devices-hibernation.md

 ---
-title: Wake On LAN for Surface devices
+title: Wake On LAN for Surface devices in hibernation
 description: See how you can use Wake On LAN to remotely wake up devices to perform management tasks automatically.
 keywords: update, deploy, driver, wol, wake-on-lan ms.prod: w10